Our Founding and Earning Our Charter

 The Chapter Today

-Tennessee Kappa will celebrate our 25th anniversary on campus in the spring of 2020.
+Tennessee Kappa celebrated our 25th anniversary on campus in the spring of 2020.
 The college experience for our undergraduate members has changed a great deal in our more than quarter century on campus.
-The chapter was the only one at UT Martin to eliminate the "pledge" model in favor of our Balanced Man Program which promotes equal rights and responsibilities from a member's first day with the chapter.
-SigEp has also introduced the Carlson Leadership Academy, Ruck Leadership Institute and Tragos Quest to Greece to our leadership continuum to offer a chance for those truly exceptional campus leaders to hone their skills for both their chapter leadership roles and life after college.
+The chapter was the only one at UT Martin to begin without the "pledge" model in favor of our Balanced Man Program to promote equal rights and responsibilities from a member's first day with the chapter.
+Since our local founding, SigEp has also introduced the Carlson Leadership Academy, Ruck Leadership Institute and Tragos Quest to Greece to our leadership continuum to offer a chance for those truly exceptional campus leaders to hone their skills for both their chapter leadership roles and life after college.